Whether you are seeking volunteer opportunities, trying to land a summer job or just beginning your career exploration, we're here for you.

 Topics: Career Exploration, Resumes, Cover Letters, Mock Interviews, LinkedIn and Online Resumes, Interview Tips, Networking and Summer Work Search Strategy.

 Job Search Success is a five-week online professional development program.
 Update your résumé and cover letter, and enhance your personal and professional communication skills with help from our career education facilitators.
 This is a great course to prepare for your next opportunity and get professional feedback on your work search materials.
 Sign-up is on My Experience.
-The Summer cohorts run May 10-June 12, June 7-July 9, or June 21-July 23.
+The Spring cohorts run January 17 to February 18 or February 14 to March 18 or March 14 to April 16

 Record an interview online, and review it, or send it forward to one of us at SFU Careers for professional feedback.
 Perfect your pitch to employers, and gain confidence for your next job interview.
 Create an account and get started.